 Save All Your Gmail Attachments to Google Drive

 Aaron gave us a detailed walkthrough on using Attachments.me to save all your Gmail attachments to Google Drive, SkyDrive, Dropbox, and Box.
 It is one of the better ways to cover four cloud services with a single application.
-Attachments.me has a free plan and two paid flavors.
+Attachments.me has a and two paid flavors.
 With Attachments.me, you can also set up rules or filters to redirect specific files to specific folders.
 You can set up two rules in the free plan.

 You can also use simple Google Scripts to set up automated workflows for saving file and image attachments to Google Drive.
 Digital Inspiration gives you two useful scripts to send your Gmail attachments to Google Drive and also auto-save your Gmail image attachments to Google Drive.
 The latter is handy because Google Drive can perform OCR on images and PDF files to extract text.
 Microsoft SkyDrive also has an OCR feature.
 For instance, if you have a bunch of PDFs on Google Drive, you can easily search through them from the search bar.

 DropVox is an appropriately named iOS app that records voice memos and sends it directly to Dropbox.
 The app is simple in itself.
 With a single-click you can capture your spoken ideas and reminders in the form of voice memos and auto-upload to Dropbox as compressed M4A file format.
 The app costs $1.99 in the iTunes Store.

 Google Drive is a handy option to go for if you want to upload your own videos and embed them on a website or blog.
 This is a useful option if you do not want to use YouTube or any other video hosting site.